Heterogeneous Treatment Effects via Linear Dynamic Panel Data Models: Introduction

+We extend the results for a more general model where only the \textit{untreated} potential outcomes $Y_{it}(d^{t-1},0)$ take an auto-regressive form above while the intertemporal TEs \(\tau_{it}(d^{t-1}) \equiv Y_{it}(d^{t-1},1)-Y_{it}(d^{t-1},0)\) are time-varying and heterogeneous.
+We show that in this case, an IV regression conditional on observed history identifies a conditional average treatment effect on the treated, as well as time trends and the state dependence parameter $\gamma^*$.
+This result requires two mild assumptions: conditional serial uncorrelation of the structural errors of potential outcomes $\varepsilon^*_t(d^{t-1})$ (Assumption \ref{assn:arupo}), and conditional mean independence of heterogeneous TE from past errors $\varepsilon_{is}^*(\cdot)\text{ for } s\leq t-1$ (Assumption \ref{assn:MI-hte}).
+The latter is a weak restriction on the heterogeneous TEs in that it does not impose any ``conditional unconfoundedness'' condition.
+That is, it allows for conditional correlation between TEs and contemporary treatment choices.

+To investigate question (b), Section \ref{sec:evaluating} provides, in the context of both experimental and observational data, conditions under which sequential exchangeability holds whereas a common alternative of parallel trends does not.
+For an experimental setting, we show sequentially randomized treatments are compatible with sequential exchangeability, but not compatible with parallel trends in general.

-To investigate (b), we provide, in the context of observational data, conditions under which sequential exchangeability holds.
-This provides critical guidance for empiricists applying g-methods to observational data, especially when treatment choices are most likely dependent upon past outcomes.
-For example, when estimating the effect of a training program on earnings or employment outcomes, enrollment into the training program may depend on previous earnings and employment \cite{ashenfelter1978}.
+We also provide critical guidance for empiricists to assess sequential exchangeability in observational data, especially when treatment choices are most likely dependent upon past outcomes.
+For example, when estimating the effect of a training program on earnings or employment outcomes, enrollment into the training program may depend on previous earnings and employment, as per \cite{ashenfelter1978}.

-To this end, we consider sequential exchangeability in a model of dynamic choices that serves as an anchor for structurally motivating the conditional and unconditional versions of sequential exchangeability.
+To this end, we consider sequential exchangeability in a model of dynamic choices that serves as a structural motivation.
 A particular focus of the model is on the possibility of learning, which is compatible with the nature of sequential exchangeability assumptions that condition (like a learning decision-maker) on the history of observed outcomes.
-The structural model provides a coherent dynamic decision problem of an economic agent where preferences, beliefs and decision rules are specified and shows the kinds of restrictions that are required, especially on the distribution of prior beliefs, to yield the exogeneity assumptions we use.
+The structural model provides a coherent dynamic decision problem of an economic agent where preferences, beliefs and decision rules are specified and shows the kinds of restrictions that are required, especially on the distribution of prior beliefs, to yield the sequential exchangeability conditions we use.
 Thus, our work connects to recent work on identification of learning models in nonparametric settings (e.g., \citep{bunting2022learning}).
-Also, we connect a conditional independence assumption in the learning model to common parallel trends assumptions and show how sequential random assignment of treatment can be compatible with sequential exogeneity as expected but not parallel trends.
+This exercise is similar to the one done in \cite{marx2024parallel} for a model under parallel trends.